craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 A number of positions and circumstances during combat will effect the outcome of that combat - who lives and who dies.
 The following sections will discuss the rules and definitions of how any combat generally operates.

 ## Timing
-While Combat is occurring, the timing of of effects triggering and resolving is incredibly important.
+While Combat is occurring, the timing of of abilities triggering and resolving is incredibly important.
+All effects resolve in a manner known as "First In, Last Out".
+This means that the most recently triggered ability or effect resolves first, and

 ## Positioning
 While you are in combat, RHoD assumes your character will occupy a 5ft square at any given time.